 The Bottom Line

 While the fragrance is intense (and noticeable for up to an hour post-application), the price is steep, and the percentage of salicylic acid can be a bit much for those with sensitive skin, overall, this dry oil’s pros outweigh the cons.
-That’s because after applying just two drops evenly between my forehead, cheeks, and chin, I noticed that my mask-related breakouts were more at bay than any other time during the pandemic.
+That’s because after applying just two drops evenly between my forehead, cheeks, and chin, I noticed that my mask-related breakouts were more at bay than any other time.
 It’s a yes for me.